giga-gogosashvili/invoice-app/README.md

 # Invoice app

-Project is inspired by challenge - [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
-Design and main concept is taken from the challenge, solutions are mine.
+Project inspired by [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
+Design and app concept are taken from the challenge.

 ## Overview